gregoryverghese/Maracuja/README.md

 Package dependencies: matplotlib, pandas, numpy, circlify, sqlalchemy, palmotif, statistics, os, skunk, sklearn, re, pwseqdist, tcrdist.

-The general workflow to use the package is exemplified briefly in main.py.
-Comment and uncomment functions you require and run with `python main.py`

 ### Initialise Database

 On first clone, you must initialise the database using: